Minerva142/DenseRetrievalProject/README.md

 | llama3_2_1b_instruct              | 1.24B      | 2048       | 0.0046    | 0.0015   | 0.0347   | 0.0107  | 0.0060  | 0.0028   | 0.0028    |

-## Key Result
+## Conclusion

 fine-tuned models did not show the expected performance increase.
 This could be due to an insufficiently deep fine-tuning process, or because the dataset is not large enough, or because we have errors in the approaches we tested empirically.
-We can say that the models that give the best results are the SentenceTransformer (SBERT) models that have been pre-trained for semantic search.
+We dound that the models that give the best results are the SentenceTransformer (SBERT) models that have been pre-trained for semantic search on huge datasets.
 While good performances were expected from large language models such as llama, the test results showed that llama was ineffective.
-We can say that this is because llama models are not a designed for semantic search and vector representations are not at a sufficient level due to the predominance of attention.
+We suppose that this is because llama models are not designed for semantic search.

 ## Demo